! END: CSS -->Skip to Main Content

-Many of Woodruff's online newspapers - and essentially all newspapers in print or microformat - are listed in discoverE.
+Library Search - Many of Woodruff's online newspapers - and essentially all newspapers in print or microformat - are listed in Library Search.
 Starting here may save you from searching multiple other sources.

-Some databases are not synced with discoverE (examples: NewspaperArchive, newspapers.com, Chronicling America, the Georgia's Historic Newspapers, etc.) To find out whether these database have a specific newspaper, you have to examine their title lists.
+Some databases are not synced with Library Search (examples: NewspaperArchive, newspapers.com, Chronicling America, the Georgia's Historic Newspapers, etc.) To find out whether these database have a specific newspaper, you have to use the title lists of these online databases.

-If you're wondering whether a newspaper title changed over time, try looking for histories of the paper or searching indexes such as the Library of Congress's Newspaper Directory.
+If you're wondering whether a newspaper title changed over time, try looking for histories of the specific paper in question or searching indexes such as the Library of Congress's Newspaper Directory.